-- 3.26 Fonterra addresses section 150B(1)(c) in its Reasons Paper for the 2022/23 season, as follows: - 3.26.1 Fonterra explains that it uses "Fonterra's actual average conversion rates" applied "without any further adjustments to the NMPB's notional monthly USD cash receipts."
-Fonterra explains that, because "the NMPB is using Fonterra's actual monthly average conversion rates it falls within the s 150B(1)(c) safe harbour."
-It further submits that because there is not any translation of an actual value into a notional one, it does not consider it necessary to consider s 150B(2).
+- 3.25 Fonterra addresses section 150B(1)(c) in its Reasons Paper for the 2022/23 season, as follows: - 3.25.1 Fonterra explains that it uses "Fonterra's actual average conversion rates" applied "without any further adjustments to the NMPB's notional monthly USD cash receipts."
+Fonterra explains that, because "the NMBP is using Fonterra's actual monthly average conversion rates it falls within the s 150B(1)(c) safe harbour."26 It further submits that because there is not any translation of an actual value into a notional one, it does not consider it necessary to consider s 150B(2).27 - 3.25.2 However, Fonterra says that in any case, the process used is consistent with section 150A, because the model assumes that the NMPB applies Fonterra's foreign currency risk-management policies in an identical manner to Fonterra, entering into individual hedging contracts for slightly different amounts to Fonterra,28 and Fonterra's treasury team does not have routine access to NMPB monthly cash receipts, so does not know whether it is hedging a larger or smaller exposure than the NMPB and therefore gives an incentive to operate efficiently. - 3.25.3 Fonterra's position that it is not necessary to consider section 150B(2) is consistent with its position that the Commission's review role is limited to the process of converting actual into notional figures (as summarised at paragraph 3.23 above).

-Fonterra, "'Reasons' Paper in Support of Fonterra's Base Milk Price for the 2022/23 Season" (15 June 2023), at p.
-53 paragraph10.
+26 Fonterra, "'Reasons' Paper in Support of Fonterra's Base Milk Price for the 2022/23 Season" (15 June 2023), at 20.

-Fonterra, "'Reasons' Paper in Support of Fonterra's Base Milk Price for the 2022/23 Season" (15 June 2023), at p.20.
+27 Fonterra, "'Reasons' Paper in Support of Fonterra's Base Milk Price for the 2022/23 Season" (15 June 2023), at 10.

-Fonterra, "'Reasons' Paper in Support of Fonterra's Base Milk Price for the 2022/23 Season" (15 June 2023), at p.10.
+28 Reflecting the difference between Fonterra's actual USD receipts and the NMPB's notional USD receipts, which Fonterra says fall within +/- 20 per cent - see Fonterra, "'Reasons' Paper in Support of Fonterra's Base Milk Price for the 2022/23 Season" (15 June 2023), at footnote 13.

-- 3.26.2 However, Fonterra's view is that the process used is consistent with the section 150A purpose in any case, because the model assumes that the NMPB applies Fonterra's foreign currency risk-management policies in an identical manner to Fonterra, entering into individual hedging contracts for slightly different amounts to Fonterra.
-Fonterra says that its treasury team does not have routine access to NMPB monthly cash receipts, so does not know whether it is hedging a larger or smaller exposure than the NMPB and this therefore gives it an incentive to operate efficiently. - 3.26.3 Fonterra's position that it is not necessary to consider section 150B(2) is consistent with its position that the Commission's review role is limited to the process of converting actual into notional figures (as summarised at paragraph 3.24 above). - 3.27 We consider that Fonterra's interpretation in this respect is too narrow.
-Fonterra's description of the process that it uses to implement the assumption in s 150B(1)(c) demonstrates that there is more to the process than simply adopting actual values.
-Fonterra uses a combination of actual data to generate an exchange rate on a monthly basis, which is then applied to a notional figure.
+- 3.26 We consider that Fonterra's interpretation in this respect is too narrow.
+Fonterra's description of the process that it uses to implement the assumption in s 150B(1)(c) demonstrates that there is more to the process than simply adopting actual values: instead, Fonterra uses a combination of actual data to generate an exchange rate on a monthly basis, which is then applied to a notional figure.
 It would be open to Fonterra to adopt a different methodology to calculate and incorporate its "gains and losses" into the milk price model, or to apply its model in a different way.
-For example, it could decide to calculate the applicable exchange rate on a daily or quarterly basis, instead of a monthly basis, and this would affect the resulting milk price. - 3.28 We consider that the correct approach to interpreting and applying section 150B(1)(c) and 150B(2) is as follows: - 3.28.1 the Commission cannot review whether incorporating into the base milk price "gains and losses experienced by [Fonterra] resulting from foreign currency fluctuations, including from [Fonterra's] foreign currency risk-management strategies" is consistent with the section 150A purpose; but - 3.28.2 the Commission is able to review the way in which Fonterra incorporates these "gains and losses" into the base milk price. - 3.29 We have conducted our review, as set out below, consistent with this approach.
+For example, it could decide to calculate the applicable exchange rate on a daily or quarterly basis, instead of a monthly basis, and this would have a theoretical effect on the resulting milk price. - 3.27 Instead, we consider that the correct approach to interpreting and applying section 150B(1)(c) and 150B(2) is as follows: - 3.27.1 the Commission cannot review whether incorporating into the base milk price "gains and losses experienced by [Fonterra] resulting from foreign currency fluctuations, including from [Fonterra's] foreign currency riskmanagement strategies" is consistent with the s 150A purpose; but - 3.27.2 the Commission is able to review the way in which Fonterra incorporates these "gains and losses" into the base milk price. - 3.28 We have conducted our review, as set out below, consistent with this approach.